-- Sudden intake of breath – a little gasp.
+- A sudden intake of breath – a little gasp.
 (They may have had a flash of insight.)

-- Tone in their voice that sounds hesitant, unsure.
+- The tone in their voice sounds hesitant and unsure.

 - Answer may seem too fast, without energy, almost robotic.
 (There may be a “should” at work.)

 - The energy of their voice or manner changes.
 They may sound more or less relaxed than they did before you asked the question.
 What’s going on for them?
 Ask.